Advanced Trial Advocacy Program

 - Ethical Pitfalls for Trial Lawyers

-Enrollment is limited to 36 (law students desiring to attend may add their name to a wait list at student services in the event the seats are not filled by practicing attorneys).
+Enrollment is limited to 36 (law students desiring to attend may add their name to a wait list at Student Services (at the Law School) in the event the seats are not filled by practicing attorneys).
 All registration is on a first-come, first-enrolled basis.
 When the 36 seats are filled, we will keep a wait list in the event of cancellations.
 Early registration is encouraged.

 Michael D. Cok, Esq.